dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 1. Most frequent day that the respondents excerise
 2. Relationship between calories and time active
 3. Relationship between calories and distance travelled
-4. **PROCESS SLEEP TABLE, THEN JOIN TABLE HERE AND FIND RELATIONSHIP BETWEEN SLEEP AND CALORIES AS WELL AS SLEEP AND TIME ACTIVE***
+4. **TODO: PROCESS SLEEP TABLE, THEN JOIN TABLE HERE AND FIND RELATIONSHIP BETWEEN SLEEP AND CALORIES AS WELL AS SLEEP AND TIME ACTIVE***